Dead Swan (Dunner-Kebab

 epoxy resin, jewelry, tune of the

-24 x 25 x 22 cm
+Dying Swan, 24 × 25 × 22 cm

-This seemingly ordinary music box, where a small ballerina once spun, plays the song “The Dying Swan” by the French composer Camille Saint-Saens (instead of Tchaikovsky's “Swan Lake”).
-Surrounded by antique jewelry of mixed origins, the figure pirouetting inside is not a ballerina but rather a doner kebab.
-Turning over like the oriental street food, I created this hybrid using watermelon flesh.
-I dried the watermelon in salt and coated it with epoxy resin in order to eternalize the bare barbecue dance.
+This seemingly ordinary music box, where a small ballerina once typically turned, played the tune of “The Dying Swan” by the French composer Camille Saint-Saens (instead of Tchaikovsky's “Swan Lake” or other ordinarily cheerful and popular tunes).
+Surrounded by old jewelry of mixed origins, the figure pirouetting inside this edition is not a ballerina but rather a doner kebab.
+Turning continuously like the oriental street food, I created this hybrid using watermelon flesh and paper-mâché.